sharktrexer/link-reaper/README.md

   -id, --ignore_doppelgangers  Ignore duplicate links.
   -is, --ignore_ssl            Ignore links that result in SSL errors.
 Not
                                very secure so use with caution.
-  -rt, --reap_timeouts         Reap links that time out.
+  -it, --ignore_timeouts       Ignore links that time out.
   -iu, --ignore_urls TEXT      Ignores specific links you want to whitelist.
                                Use this option for each url.
   -rs, --reap_status INTEGER   Status codes you want to be reaped (404 and